-In a representative democracy, political parties are vitally important.
-Political parties function as a link between state institutions and local grassroots organizations.
+In a representative democracy, political parties function as a link between state institutions and local grassroots organizations.
 It is political parties that aggregate interests, present political alternatives and nominate candidates.
-In all such matters, the political parties play an essential role for the advancement of women and the promotion of equality, as they function as the gatekeepers of candidate selection and political power.
-In this section, you will find information on the role of political parties in promoting women
+As such, political parties play an essential role for the advancement of women and the promotion of equality.
+In this section, you will find information on the role of political parties in promoting women's political participation.

-The right to vote and the right to stand for election are two fundamental principles of democracy.
-It is worth noting that in many countries women did not get the right to vote until the 20th century.
-Even today, women often face obstacles that restrict their participation in political and electoral processes.
-These can be obstacles of a political nature, especially the electoral system and political parties support of women candidates.
-Obstacles can also be socio-economic, such as poverty, unemployment and lack of education, all of which result in an inferior social standing and affect...
+The right to vote and the right to stand for election are two fundamental elements of democracy.
+Notably, many countries did not afford women the right to vote until the 20th Century.
+Even today, universal suffrage is not a given right in all countries, and women often face obstacles that undermine their participation in political and electoral processes.
+There are various ways to support women in overcoming these obstacles.
+Such methods include revising the electoral system used, applying affirmative action mechanisms such as quotas, improving voter education for women and training...